zinx28/FortServer/README.md

 ## Discord Bot
 - Make sure you set up the bot in the configs, and the /test command works
 - Discord Bot Disabled On "DEVELOPMENT"
+- ActivityType max is 5 (check in config cs file!! for more details)

 ### Commands
 - /test
 - /who (this command only works if the user has a role, let's say moderator.. ig)
+- /register

 ## HTTP
 - Just build on Release